 All-Terrain Vehicles (ATVs/ 4 Wheelers) and Utility Vehicles (UTVs/ Side by Side) have become essential tools for land managers working in range, prairie or forest lands.
-With diverse models and brands on the market right now, how do you select vehicles and application systems that are best for you?
+With diverse models and brands on the market, how do you select vehicles and application systems that are best for you?

 In April 2014, twenty-six Techline readers participated in a survey about their preferred ATV/UTV and application systems.
 The results of the survey may prove useful as you determine the ideal platform for your fieldwork.